 Additionally, during this time the midterm report team also hosted campus-wide forums open to all Bakersfield College students and employees.
-(RP-6; RP-7)

 After incorporating feedback and receiving approval from the campus community, the completed Midterm Report was presented to the Kern Community College District Board of Trustees and was approved at their MONTH 2022 session.
-(RP-8)Will need evidence of BOT approval (minutes).